DamiMartinez/damimartinez.github.io/_posts/2025-10-01-rethinking-lean-startup-ai.md

 3. Use few-shot examples showing detailed, step-by-step instructions with specific times and temperatures.
 4. Add a post-processing check that flags suspiciously short cooking times for human review.

 After implementing these changes, error rates drop significantly: unavailable ingredients from 25% → 6%, dietary violations from 15% → 2%, and user satisfaction scores improve by 40%.
-Users now save and cook recipes at 3x the original rate — clear evidence that improving model behavior directly improved the product's value.
+Users now save and cook recipes at 3x the original rate.
+This is clear evidence that improving model behavior directly improved the product's value.

 ## Why Startups Fail